 There are 8 ingredients in the dough, plus cornmeal for hands + cooking surface.

 - Yeast: Use active-dry or instant yeast.
-The recipe instructions remain the same no matter which you use.

 - Honey: Honey adds flavor.
 Feel free to replace with regular granulated sugar, but I would reduce down to 2 Tablespoons.

 - Egg: Do not skip the egg because the muffins lacked structure and flavor.